Biggest, Best List of Children’s Christmas Books

 Dasher: How a Brave Little Doe Changed Christmas Forever by Matt Tavers

 Don’t miss this heartfelt, wonderful story about hope, family and the origins of Santa’s reindeer team.
-Dasher, the youngest reindeer in his family, loves his mama’s stories of the North Star and roaming free.
-Dasher dreams of freedom but she’s caged in a traveling circus.
+Dasher, the youngest reindeer in her family, loves her mama’s stories of the North Star and roaming free.
+She dreams of freedom but she’s caged in a traveling circus.
 Until one day, she gets a chance to escape.
-She bravely follows the North Star, unexpectedly meeting Santa who she helps with his sleigh.
-And not to worry, Dasher and Santa return for Dasher’s whole family who also helps Santa pull his sleigh.
+Dasher bravely follows the North Star, unexpectedly meeting Santa who she helps with his sleigh.
+Then, Dasher and Santa return for Dasher’s whole family who also help Santa pull his sleigh.
 I adore everything about this story!

 How the Grinch Stole Christmas by Dr. Seuss